sCrypt-Inc/scryptTS-docs/docs/tutorials/auction.md

     const highestBid: bigint = this.ctx.utxo.value
     assert(bid > highestBid, 'the auction bid is lower than the current highest bid')

-    // Change the address of the highest bidder. const highestBidder: PubKeyHash = this.bidder
+    // Change the public key of the highest bidder. const highestBidder: PubKey = this.bidder
     this.bidder = bidder

     // Auction continues with a higher bidder.